ChocolateNao/andromeda-zed/README.md

 Variants are developed in a separate file with the same top level `name` field.

-To start off, simply clone the repository and install husky hooks:
+To start off, simply clone the repository and install husky hooks.

 Aside from the theme itself, the repository is packed with a script called `italize.js` that will automatically create an italized variant of the theme.
 You don't have to call it manually since there's a git hook for that.